ashleyfletcher76/Cub_3D/docs/map_parsing.md

 * Finally the old map is freed and then given the new_maps value after.
 Map width is then subtracted by one to ensure an accurate map.

 * Another check is for the multiple start positions.
 This has been implemented in this stage after the map has been initialized.
 Now we use a checker to see if "NSEW" has been found multiple times, if yes, invalid map.

+* We also now have a flood fill checker to check the perimeter.
+This flood fill creates a stack and will move around the grid checking if it has reached width = 0, height = 0, width max and height max.
+In this case the perimeter would have been breached as it should not escape the 1's(walls).
+We start the search from the plasyers position.

+* We check previously with another method to avoid malloc'ing when unnecessary.